Ten months of silence on the firm behind the Pearl Residence

 The firm's business model, refined since its first major government contract with St. Kitts and Nevis in 2006, follows a consistent template.
 Henley approaches a small country with limited fiscal options.
 It proposes an investor migration programme.
 It then drafts the legal framework, markets the programme to wealthy foreigners worldwide, runs initial due diligence on applicants, and in some programmes channels the qualifying investments through projects on which its affiliated real estate arm, Henley Estates, takes commissions.
 The host government receives applicant fees and donations or investments.
 Henley earns at multiple points in the same transaction.
 Whether the Maldivian Pearl Residence will follow this exact model is unclear.

-In Malta, Henley designed the Individual Investor Programme that journalist Daphne Caruana Galizia was investigating at the time she was murdered in October 2017.
+In Malta, the Individual Investor Programme Henley designed was the subject of a long investigation by journalist Daphne Caruana Galizia.
 According to the OCCRP, Henley was contractually designated the programme's "unique concessionaire", giving it the right to distribute fees to dozens of law firms processing applications and to operate its own real estate company taking commissions on the qualifying property investments.
 Henley earned € 28.8 million in programme fees by mid-2018.
 In 2025, the Court of Justice of the European Union ruled the Maltese citizenship programme unlawful, ending it after more than a decade.

-In Cyprus, OCCRP reported in 2021 that Henley had processed a citizenship application for Jho Low, the fugitive financier at the centre of the 1MDB scandal in which an estimated US$ 4.5 billion was looted from a Malaysian sovereign wealth fund.
-Henley's internal files classified Low as a high risk politically exposed person.
+In Cyprus, OCCRP reported in 2021 that Henley had acted in connection with a citizenship application for Jho Low – the fugitive financier at the centre of the 1MDB scandal, in which an estimated US$ 4.5 billion was looted from a Malaysian sovereign wealth fund – using a Cypriot intermediary, FidesCorp.
 The application proceeded.
 Henley earned € 60,000 on the citizenship and a further € 650,000 on arranging Low's villa purchase.
 In November 2019, the company denied media reports that they assisted the Malaysian fugitive.
+Henley has consistently maintained that Jho Low was never a client of the firm and was specifically rejected.
 The Cypriot programme was suspended in 2020 after Al Jazeera's "Cyprus Papers" investigation exposed broader abuses.

 In the Caribbean, where Henley built the original model, an OCCRP investigation in March 2022 used leaked internal documents to identify a roster of applicants who had been approved through Henley.
 They included the wife of sanctioned Russian oligarch Suleyman Kerimov, who bought a US$ 6 million property at the Christophe Harbour development to qualify for St Kitts citizenship, generating Henley a US$ 480,000 commission.
 They included family members of Ruben Vardanyan – co-founder of the Russian bank whose employees ran the US$ 4.6 billion Troika Laundromat money laundering operation – though Vardanyan himself, ranked at the highest risk level by Henley's own systems, did not finalise his own application according to his lawyers.
 They included a sitting president of Armenia, Armen Sarkissian, who held a St Kitts passport in violation of his country's constitutional prohibition on dual citizenship for heads of state.
 The firm said it had no recorded interaction with Sarkissian and that it had always “adhered to all laws and regulations applicable in all the jurisdictions they have ever operated in and currently operate.”